xz1438/certification_notifier/README.md

 # certification_notifier
 This repo scrub the access.redhat.com and returns all current certifications and sends you an email 6 months before it expires

-building the environment on RHEL8 :
+Building the environment on RHEL8 :
 - dnf install python3-pip
 - python3 -m pip install pandas
 - python3 -m pip install beautifulsoup4